ebuchman/blog/content/posts/properties-of-money.md

 Traditionally, as we've noted, the MoE is taken as the primary property of money - not as a way to settle asynchronous debts, but as a the means to engage in indirect but synchronous exchange.
-In this view, the UoA can be taken for granted as a mere numeraire, a simple mathematical convenience for commensurability, and money itself is largely dismissed as a "neutral veil" over the "real" world of production and trade.
+In this view, the UoA is largely taken for granted as a mere numeraire, a simple mathematical convenience for commensurability, and money itself is largely dismissed as a "neutral veil" over the "real" world of production and trade.